selfdriven-foundation/selfdriven-university/research/case-studies/case-study-act-university.md

 ----

-# How do you think we can best use AI & Blockchain (Cardano) with this in mind and out light paper: https://www.selfdriven.university/docs/LITEPAPER.html
+# How do you think we can best use AI & Blockchain (Cardano) with this in mind and out litepaper: https://www.selfdriven.university/docs/LITEPAPER.html

 ### Research Summary: Australian College of Theology Achieves University Status